-Strong and Pro osperous Communities - The Local Government White Paper 2006 creating strong White Paper is to give local people and local communities more influence and power to improve their lives.
-It is about g, prosperous communities and delivering better public services through a rebalancing of the relationship between nment, local government and local people.
-Objectives, Targets & Indicators Responsive services and empowered communities- Local authorities will involve and consult service users more fully and provide better information about standards in their local area Effective, accountable and responsive local government- Leadership is the single most significant driver of change and improvement in local authorities.
-In future there will be three choices for councils: a directly elected mayor, a directly elected executive of councillors, or a leader elected by their fellow-councillors with a clear four year mandate.
-Strong cities, strategic regions encourage economic development and Multi-Area Agreements which cross local authority boundaries.
-The greater the powers being devolved, the greater the premium on clear, transparent and accountable leadership.
-Local government as a strategic leader and place-shaper- Put in place a new framework for strategic leadership in local areas, bringing together local partners to focus on the needs of citizens and communities.
-The Local Agreement will include a single set of targets for improvement, tailored to local needs, agreed between Government and local partners.
-A new performance framework- There will be around 35 priorities for each area agreed with Government, tailored to local needs through the Local Area Agreement.
-Efficiency - transforming local services Ambitious efficiency gains will be required as part of the 2007 Comprehensive Spending Review.
-To help meet these we will encourage greater service collaboration between councils and across all public bodies.
-Community cohesion work with local authorities facing particular community cohesion challenges; provide support for areas facing difficulties; help share best practice between authorities; and support the establishment of forums on extremism in parts of the country where they are necessary.
+Strong and Prosperous Communities - The Local Government White Paper 2006

+The aim of this White Paper is to give local people and local communities more influence and power to improve their lives.
+It is about creating strong, prosperous communities and delivering better public services through a rebalancing of the relationship between central government, local government and local people.

+- Responsive services and empowered communities- Local authorities will involve and consult service users more fully and provide better information about standards in their local area - Effective, accountable and responsive local government- Leadership is the single most significant driver of change and improvement in local authorities.
+In future there will be three choices for councils: a directly elected mayor, a directly elected executive of councillors, or a leader elected by their fellow-councillors with a clear four year mandate. - Strong cities, strategic regions encourage economic development and Multi-Area Agreements which cross local authority boundaries.
+The greater the powers being devolved, the greater the premium on clear, transparent and accountable leadership. - Local government as a strategic leader and place-shaper- Put in place a new framework for strategic leadership in local areas, bringing together local partners to focus on the needs of citizens and communities.
+The Local Area Agreement will include a single set of targets for improvement, tailored to local needs, agreed between Government and local partners. - A new performance framework- There will be around 35 priorities for each area agreed with Government, tailored to local needs through the Local Area Agreement. - Efficiency transforming local services Ambitious efficiency gains will be required as part of the 2007 Comprehensive Spending Review.
+To help meet these we will encourage greater service collaboration between councils and across all public bodies. - Community cohesion work with local authorities facing particular community cohesion challenges; provide support for areas facing difficulties; help share best practice between authorities; and support the establishment of forums on extremism in parts of the country where they are necessary.

-National Com munity Safety Plan 2008-2011 delivered suc Plan reflects t and Public Se violence; gree It describes a shared endeavour to deliver safer communities, acknowledging that community safety cannot be cessfully by the police on their own but must involve broadly based partnerships at both local and national level.
-The he period 2008-11, and has been revised to ensure that it is clearly in line with Cutting Crime: A New Partnership 2008-11 rvice Agreements (PSAs).
-The National Community Safety Plan 2008-2011 emphasises a stronger focus on more serious ater flexibility for local partners to deliver local priorities; a specific outcome to increase community confidence; and the ct the increased threat to communities posed by violent extremists.
-Objectives, Targets & Indicators The Government community safety objectives: Priority Action 1 - Reduce the most serious violence, including tackling serious sexual offences and domestic violence.
-Priority Action 2 - Reduce serious acquisitive crime, through a focus on the issues of greatest priority in each locality and the most harmful offenders - particularly drug-misusing offenders.
-Priority Action 3 - Tackling local priorities; increasing public confidence.
-Priority Actions 4 - Reduce reoffending.
-The priority actions will be addressed through the strategic framework for tackling crime and increasing community safety, which includes: Substance misuse Early intervention Criminal Justice system Communities Social exclusion Counter-terrorism
+National Community Safety Plan 2008-2011

+The document describes a shared endeavour to deliver safer communities, acknowledging that community safety cannot be delivered successfully by the police on their own but must involve broadly based partnerships at both local and national level.
+The Plan reflects the period 2008-11, and has been revised to ensure that it is clearly in line with Cutting Crime: A New Partnership 2008-11 and Public Service Agreements (PSAs).
+The National Community Safety Plan 2008-2011 emphasises a stronger focus on more serious violence; greater flexibility for local partners to deliver local priorities; a specific outcome to increase community confidence; and the need to reflect the increased threat to communities posed by violent extremists.

+The Government community safety objectives:

+- Priority Action 1 Reduce the most serious violence, including tackling serious sexual offences and domestic violence. - Priority Action 2 Reduce serious acquisitive crime, through a focus on the issues of greatest priority in each locality and the most harmful offenders particularly drug-misusing offenders. - Priority Action 3 Tackling local priorities; increasing public confidence. - Priority Action 4 Reduce reoffending.

+The priority actions will be addressed through the strategic framework for tackling crime and increasing community safety, which includes:

+- Substance misuse

+- Early intervention

+- Criminal Justice system

+- Communities

+- Social exclusion

+- Counter-terrorism